rtreddick/rtreddick.github.io/docs/03_education.md

 # Education
 {: .fs-9}

 I learn every day through articles, books, podcasts, and MOOCs.
-Here I highlight some of the courses I've taken and other valuable things I've learned!
+Here I highlight some of the courses I've taken and some of the valuable things I've learned!
 {: .fs-6 .fw-300 }

 ---